SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 Configure the "Message ID" according to your device message specification and map it to the Cumulocity data.
 The message ID is the numeric value identifying the message type.
 It will be matched with the message ID found in the source specified on the device type main page (i.e. Payload or FPort).
 The message ID needs to be entered in decimal numbers (not hex).

-In this example payload structure the message ID is "1".
+In this sample payload structure the message ID is "1".

 <img src="/guides/images/users-guide/actility/payload-example2.png" alt="Example payload: message type source" style="max-width: 100%">